Read time: 18 minutes | Core wound: “Without my achievements, I’m nothing.”

 What Other 3s Say

-When Type 3s talk about their inner experience, these themes emerge:
+When Type 3s talk about their inner experience, these themes surface:

 On identity: “I realized at 40 that if you took away my achievements, I literally didn’t know who I was.
 I was a walking LinkedIn profile.”

 On emotion: “Feelings were inefficient.
 They slowed me down.
-It took a heart attack to realize that ignoring them was actually the inefficiency.”
+It took a heart attack to realize that ignoring them was the actual inefficiency.”

-On growth: “Learning that I am not my achievements was like death and rebirth simultaneously.
+On growth: “Learning that I am not my achievements felt like death and rebirth simultaneously.
 Terrifying and liberating in equal measure.”

 In Their Own Words